josegonzalez/cakephp-mail-preview/docs/configuration.rst

 Plugin configuration options
 ----------------------------

 This plugin can be configured via your ``config/app.php``.
-It works similar to how all other CakePHP engine-based libraries work (Cache, Email, Log), and as such you can have multiple backends under different names.
 Here is an example config stanza:

 .. code:: php

     /**
-     * Configures the Queuesadilla engine to read from mysql as it's database */
+     * Configures the MailPreview plugin
+     */
-    'Queuesadilla' => [
+    'MailPreview' => [
-        'default' => [
+        'Routes' => [
-            'url' => env('QUEUESADILLA_DEFAULT_URL', ''),
+            // the router class for the MailPreview plugin 'class' => 'Cake\Routing\Route\DashedRoute',
+            // prefix to use for accessing the MailPreview plugin routes 'prefix' => '/mail-preview',
         ],
+        'Previews' => [
+            // A list of classNames to override the automatically detected classes
+            // Useful when loading previews from plugins 'classNames' => [
+                'App\Mailer\View\UserMailPreview',
             ],

-Note that the config array is passed as settings to the queueing engine.
-Please refer to the Queuesadilla `docs <http://josegonzalez.viewdocs.io/php-queuesadilla/>`_ for more information on how each engine can be configured.
+        ],
+    ],